General George Patton

 I think women would be wise to explore how they will carry, what the holster options are for their preferred mode of carry and in many cases, what models these holsters are designed for prior to purchasing their gun.
 I think we tend to go shopping for the gun first, then struggle with how we are going to carry the darn thing after we get it.
 For me, my first gun was a Kimber .45 – not a practical carry gun for a 5’1”, 110 lb. woman!
 But, I loved the gun, loved the way it felt in my hand and loved the power and that is what drove my decision.
 I did not fully consider how I would conceal it, I rationalized that I would just figure that out later.
 Probably not the wisest decision.
 Although I love my Kimber as she was my first, I had to buy another, smaller firearm that I could “really” conceal.
 Yes, loving your gun and everything about it is absolutely MANDATORY but so is having it on you all the time.

 It is so frustrating for women to want to use a particular type of holster to only learn that it is not available for their firearms.
-There are of course some “universal” options that work very well, but again the size, weight and width of the firearm is a significant factor.
+There are of course some “universal” options that work very well, but again the size, weight, and width of the firearm is a significant factors.